 In this presentation, Dr. Benjamin Lapidus examines how important Cuban musicians arrived in New York during the Mariel exodus and how their presence enriched Cuban folklore, sacred music, and danceable popular music.
 Through recordings and interviews, the lecture focuses on several artists of the period to explore their impact as musicians and teachers.

 Drs.
-Javier Francisco-Ortega and Rosalina Montes Espín will examine how the living collections of the Cienfuegos Botanical Garden were established with material collected during the Utowana expeditions.
+Javier Francisco-Ortega and Rosalina Montes Espín will examine how the living collections of the Cienfuegos Botanical Garden in Cuba were established with material collected during the Utowana expeditions, sponsored by the U.S. Department of Agriculture.
 This case study provides an opportunity for further interdisciplinary examination related to questions of U.S. influence in the Caribbean, international cooperation, and neocolonial approaches to engagement and policy.

 This workshop is geared toward both small business owners and salespersons, with a focus on Latino and Cuban entrepreneurs.
 Led by Professor Rafael Soltero Venegas, the event will be held in Spanish and will be broadcast live on Zoom.

 Vividly recasting Cuba’s politics in the 1930s as transnational, Dr. Ariel Mae Lambe reimagines Cuban activism during an era previously regarded as a lengthy, defeated lull.
 In this period, many Cuban activists began to look at their fight against strongman rule and neocolonial control at home as part of the international antifascism movement that exploded with the Spanish Civil War.